icevision/score/README.md

 - `frame`: sequence + frame number, e.g. `2018-02-13_1418_left/000032`.
 - `xtl`, `ytl`, `xbr`, `ybr`: bounding box coordinates, integer or float.
 Note: `xtl` must be bigger than `xbr` and `ytl` must be bigger than `ybr`
 - `class`: traffic sign code.
 Valid values are: `2.1`, `2.4`, `3.1`, `3.24`, `3.27`, `4.1`, `4.2`, `5.19`, `5.20`, `8.22`.
+- `temporary`: is sign temporary (has a yellow background)?
+Valid values: `true` and `false`.
+Can be omitted.
+- `data`: associated sign data.
+UTF-8 encoded string.
+Can be omitted.

 Some examples can be found in [`examples/`] folder.